-4.14 If CLASS 0I APPLIANCES or CLASS I APPLIANCES have accessible metal parts which are not earthed and are not separated from LIVE PARTS by an intermediate metal part which is earthed, such parts are checked for compliance with the appropriate requirements specified for CLASS II CONSTRUCTION.
+4.14 If CLASS OF APPLIANCES OF CLASS I APPLIANCES have ACCESSIBLE METAL PARTS which are not earthed and are not separated from LIVE PARTS by an intermediate metal part which is earthed, such parts are checked for compliance with the appropriate requirements specified for CLASS II CONSTRUCTION.

-If CLASS OI APPLIANCES or CLASS I APPLIANCES have accessible non-metallic parts, such parts are checked for compliance with the appropriate requirements specified for CLASS II CONSTRUCTION unless these parts are separated from LIVE PARTS by an intermediate metal part which is earthed.
+If CLASS OF APPLIANCES or CLASS I APPLIANCES have ACCESSIBLE NON-METALLIC PARTS, such parts are checked for compliance with the appropriate requirements specified for CLASS II CONSTRUCTION unless these parts are separated from LIVE PARTS by an intermediate metal part which is earthed.